 Digital Credentials API

-The Digital Credentials API is W3C draft work on browser mediation for presenting and issuing digital credentials, making the browser a policy surface between websites, wallets, issuers, holders, and verifiers.
+The Digital Credentials API is W3C draft work on browser and user-agent mediation for presenting and issuing digital credentials, making the browser a policy surface between websites, wallets, issuers, holders, and verifiers.

 Definition

-The API is not a credential format, wallet format, identity proofing standard, or finished Recommendation.
-It is a proposed web platform interface.
+The API is not a credential format, wallet format, identity proofing standard, trust framework, or finished W3C Recommendation.
 Its central move is to let a website ask through the browser, rather than hard-code a direct integration with every wallet, presentation protocol, issuance protocol, and mobile device path.
+That makes the browser part of the request ceremony: it can expose who is asking, what is being requested, which credential manager is involved, and whether the holder chooses to proceed.

 Roles and Ceremony